+You might be wondering where all these nasty contaminants come from.
+Are you doing something wrong?
+Not usually.
 Livestock waste, fertilizers, and septic run-off are the most common causes of nitrogen in the soil.

 For most people, there’s no harm in consuming small amounts of nitrate.
 But things are different for infants.
 Nitrate makes it harder for their blood to transport oxygen.
 This can lead to a dangerous condition known as “blue baby syndrome.”
 For that reason, pregnant women and young children should avoid consuming nitrate-laden water.

 Water problems are split into two categories: